USS Bulkeley: Shield

 The shield has background of blue and a medium blue trim.
 A red chevron with anchors surround a lion in the center of the shield, with a reversed star below.

 The traditional Navy colors were chosen for the shield because dark blue and gold represents the sea and excellence respectively.
 The inverted star at the shield base refers to the Medal of Honor Admiral Bulkeley received for his forcefulness and daringness during the defense of the Philippines.
 The hallmarks of USS Bulkeley, honor and high achievement, are represented in the gold wreath.
 From the family coat of arms, the red chevron represents the valor and sacrifice displayed by Admiral Bulkeley when he led a flotilla of PT boats and minesweepers to Utah Beach before troops stormed the beach at Normandy.
 The lion indicates the heritage of Normandy and represents courage and strength.
 Silver anchors surround the lion to display the U.S. Navy sailors' devotion and commitment while defending the countries freedom, keeping USS Bulkeley and the United States Navy "Second to None."

 Crest

 The Philippine sun surrounds a Patrol Torpedo boat parting waves of the sea.

 A PT boat from World War II is surrounded by the Philippine sun shows honor to Admiral Bulkeley's role in the Pacific.
 This includes the daring rescue of General MacArthur and Philippine President Quezon from the Battle of Corregidor.

 Motto

 The motto is written on a scroll of gold with blue trim.

 The ships motto is "Freedom's Torch".
 The motto is a reference to both the honorable feats of Admiral Bulkeley and the Medal of Honor he received.

 Seal

-The coat of arms in full color as in the blazon, upon a white background enclosed within a dark blue oval border edged on the outside with a gold rope and bearing the inscription "USS Bulkely" at the top and "DDG 84" in the base all gold.
+The coat of arms in full color as in the blazon, upon a white background enclosed within a dark blue oval border edged on the outside with a gold rope and bearing the inscription "USS Bulkeley" at the top and "DDG 84" in the base all gold.